Exeos/BReversed/README.md

 > Creating the config:
 >
 > 1. Create a file called "config.json".
-> 2. Add the following template
+> 2. Add the following template.
 >
 Template:
 ```